daniel-mizsak/macos-setup/docs/macos-manual-settings.md

-## Manual settings:
+## Manual macOS settings:

-Set these settings manually to reproduce the environment as closely as possible.
+The actual amount of manual steps highly exceeds the below mentioned ones.
+But these are the most important ones for me.

 Wallpaper:
 - `System Preferences > Wallpaper > Monterey`